ArnBeDev/TerrainHeightMap/README.md

+# TerrainHeightMap

-﻿This unity class allows you to create a heightmap (2d Array that contains height of specific coordinate) from an .obj model.
+This unity class allows you to create a heightmap (2d Array that contains height of specific coordinate) from an .obj model.

 Step 0: